11 Best Universal Studios Japan Rides for Adults

 Universal Studios Japan is easily reachable from central Osaka, but if your trip is focused on the park it would be convenient to stay in one of these hotels just a few minutes walk away:

-• Hotel Universal Port Vita – Colourful rooms that are larger than average, only a 5-minute walk to the park, and fun Minion decor.
-We’ve booked a room here for our next USJ trip.
+- Hotel Universal Port Vita – Colourful rooms, only a 5-minute walk to the park, and fun Minion decor in the lobby.
+We stayed here and appreciated the location.

-If you stay close by, I recommend buying a 1.5 day USJ ticket, which allows you to enter the park from 3pm on the first day and for a full day on the second.
+If you stay close by, you might consider buying a 1.5 day USJ ticket, which allows you to enter the park from 3pm on the first day and for a full day on the second.

 Food At Universal Studios Japan